emix7/symfony-application/README.md

 ### Install wkhtmltopdf and wkhtmltoimage (optional)

-See https://code.google.com/p/wkhtmltopdf/ and  for more information.
+See https://code.google.com/p/wkhtmltopdf/ for more information.

 ### Load fixtures (optional)